atomatt/images-mirror/README.md

 TODO:

 * Simple script to bootstrap an image at a specific semver range.
+* Check these would actually be useful from an application's PoV
 * Add hashes so images are really pinned and maybe even change if upstream does something weird.